 If a student is sexually assaulted while at Piedmont Technical College, he/she should not change clothes or bathe before seeking medical attention or reporting the crime.
 Immediately contact Campus Police and Security at (864) 941-8000, who will complete an incident report and refer the victim to the emergency room.
 They will also refer the student to the local County Sheriff’s Department if the student wishes to press charges.
-The student will also be referred to the Sexual Trauma and Counseling Center.
-The vice president for Student Development will investigate all allegations involving students for appropriate disciplinary follow up.
-The director of Human Resources will investigate all allegations involving faculty, staff or administration.
-If a student at Piedmont Technical College is facing sexual harassment, he/she should contact the vice president for Student Development in 239A.
-A conference will be held with the student to determine the appropriate action that is required.
-Students can review the Student Grievance Procedure in this Student Handbook, pages 21-23.
+The student will also be referred to the “Beyond Abuse”, the local Sexual Trauma and Counseling Center.
+The Associate Vice President of Student Affairs will investigate all allegations involving students for appropriate disciplinary follow-up.
+The Director of Human Resources will investigate all allegations involving faculty, staff or administration.
+If a student is facing dating violence, domestic violence or stalking, it should be reported to Campus Police and Security for appropriate follow-up and reporting, maintaining the confidentiality of the victim at all times.
+If a student is facing sexual harassment, he/she should contact the Associate Vice President of Student Affairs in 239-A. A conference will be held with the student to determine the appropriate action that is required.
+Students can review the Student Grievance Procedure in this Student Handbook, pages 47-48.

 Disciplinary actions imposed for sexual assault and sexual harassment offenses vary according to the severity of the conduct and may include expulsion of a student or termination of employment for a faculty or staff member.
 Due process under established college disciplinary procedures will be accorded all parties.
 Both the complainant and the accused have the right to counsel, but solely for offering advice.
-Both parties will be notified of the resolution of any disciplinary proceedings regarding sexual assault and both parties have the right to appeal.
-All procedures are found in the South Carolina Student Code found on pages 16-22 of this Student Handbook.
+Both parties will be notified of the resolution of any disciplinary proceedings and both parties have the right to appeal.
+All procedures are found in the Student Code Procedures for Addressing Alleged Acts of Sexual Violence and Sexual Harassment on pages 50-52 of this Student Handbook.